 - Particle and geometry flows

 We have a strong production background and more than 15 years of experience in digital content creation for film, games, commercials and other types of media.
 We know that things have to be finished yesterday and time pressure can be fatal when working creatively.
-We also know clients that want to have absolute control down to every polygon and pixel on screen.
+We also know the need to have absolute control down to every polygon and pixel on screen.

-We develop tools with these daily production issues in mind.
+We develop tools with these daily production requirements in mind.
 We try to come up with solutions that e.g. use procedural approaches instead of simulations to be able to scrub to any frame and see the results without the need for lengthy dynamics runups.
-Of course we cannot eliminate the need for simulations, but we can provide tools that allow an artist to push computation intense work back in production schedule and do previz and client coordination using fast, procedural methods that are quickly set up.
+Of course we cannot eliminate the need for simulations, but we can provide tools that allow an artist to push computation intense work back in production schedule and do previz and client coordination using fast, procedural methods that are set up quickly.

 Providing the artist with maximum control is another important aspect of our tool development.
 We often make multiple methods available that complement each other to control a single function, bearing different types of artists in mind.
-One artist may want to paint maps using Artisan or a 3rd party painting software to control a feature.
+One artist may want to paint maps using Artisan or his favourite painting software to control a feature.
 A technical artist may rather use procedural ramps or noise textures to control things.

 When using our tools you may notice some overlap in functionality.
 Often functions look similar, but work slightly different in the context of each individual tool.
 We like to control things using as few nodes as possible so we have everything clearly laid out in one place.
 This also increases performance, because functions can reuse data that have already been computed within a node and less data have to be transferred between nodes.
 Using a complex node network where every node modifies just a tiny portion of the outcome can be confusing, especially if a scene needs to be handed over to another artist.
 Of course there are exceptions where you need to combine nodes to achieve a complex effect and our tools support this workflow.